Implement password hash synchronization with Microsoft Entra Connect Sync

 When you change an on-premises password, the updated password is synchronized, most often in a matter of minutes.
 The password hash synchronization feature automatically retries failed synchronization attempts.
 If an error occurs during an attempt to synchronize a password, an error is logged in your event viewer.

 The synchronization of a password has no impact on the user who is currently signed in.
 Your current cloud service session is not immediately affected by a synchronized password change that occurs, while you are signed in, to a cloud service.
 However, when the cloud service requires you to authenticate again, you need to provide your new password.

-A user must enter their corporate credentials a second time to authenticate to Azure AD, regardless of whether they're signed in to their corporate network.
+A user must enter their corporate credentials a second time to authenticate to Microsoft Entra ID, regardless of whether they're signed in to their corporate network.
 This pattern can be minimized, however, if the user selects the Keep me signed in (KMSI) check box at sign-in.
 This selection sets a session cookie that bypasses authentication for 180 days.
-KMSI behavior can be enabled or disabled by the Azure AD administrator.
-In addition, you can reduce password prompts by configuring Azure AD join or Hybrid Azure AD join, which automatically signs users in when they are on their corporate devices connected to your corporate network.
+KMSI behavior can be enabled or disabled by the Microsoft Entra administrator.
+In addition, you can reduce password prompts by configuring Microsoft Entra join or Microsoft Entra hybrid join, which automatically signs users in when they are on their corporate devices connected to your corporate network.